 What are Professional Development Levels Courses?

 Professional Development Levels Courses (PDLC) differ from workshops.
 Students who enroll in a PDLC program have an active role.
 They are responsible for learning the material offered, for teaching with a high degree of competence, and for demonstrating their understanding of the methods by peer teaching and writing lesson plans.
 GIML offers PDLCs in the following areas:

 Who Should Attend?

 Early childhood, elementary, middle and high school music teachers, piano teachers, professional performers, and music education students who are interested in furthering their understanding of audiation and enhancing their teaching through an audiation approach.
 The framework for all classes in the PDLCs will be provided by music learning theory, developed by Dr. Edwin E. Gordon.
-Unique practical application of the theory and its use in early childhood, general and instrumental music will be presented by faculty who are experienced in teaching classes based on music learning theory.
+Unique practical application of the theory and its use in early childhood, general and instrumental music, and piano will be presented by faculty who are experienced in teaching classes based on music learning theory.

 Advance preparation is absolutely necessary to complete the PDLCs.
 Before enrolling for Level 1, participants should be able to sing rote songs in a variety of tonalities and meters and chant in a variety of meters.
 Participants should also be able to sing tonal patterns in major and minor tonalities with tonal solfege and chant rhythm patterns in usual duple and triple meters with rhythm solfege as demonstrated on the Tonal and Rhythm Skills Development CD available through GIA Publications.
 It is extremely important that students be familiar with all of the reading and teaching materials prior to arrival at the PDLC; please see the Books and Materials section for a list of publications and ordering information.